diegohaz/reuse/README.md

 ## Why

-This enables **(sub)atomic design** approach.
+This enables **(sub)[atomic design](http://bradfrost.com/blog/post/atomic-web-design/)** approach.

 When using classic CSS, we have a powerful way to compose "stylesheet components" by applying multiple class names to our HTML elements (`.btn`, `.large`, `.rounded` etc.).
 But, by doing that in React, which has its own component structure, we'll have conflicting component structures.

 **Reuse** solves it by combining React components together as if they were CSS classes.
-This also means that not only style will be merged, but also JavaScript behavior, like React lifecycle methods and event handlers.
+This also means that not only style will be composed, but also JavaScript behavior, like React lifecycle methods and event handlers.

 ## Usage